what you might want to know BEFORE you write the check...

 exactly sure, but

-basically they want to make darn sure there is plenty of carpet to work
+basically they want to make darn sure there is more than enough carpet to work

 with so they don't run short of carpet during installation.

 That might translate into you paying for a lot more carpet and pad then you might actually